Raybeam/zartan/README.md

   - This could be `New York 3`, `San Francisco 1`, etc.

 #### Joyent
-- Waiting on credentials to confirm configuration requirements.
-Below are suspected configureation properties used by Joyent
 - proxy_port
   - What port is exposed for proxy services on the droplet image.
 - username